Castillo San Felipe del Morro: American military occupation (1898–1961)

 El Morro and many other Spanish government buildings in Old San Juan became part of a large U.S. Army post, called Fort Brooke.
 In the early 20th century, the U.S. military filled up the esplanade (the green space in front of "El Morro") with baseball diamonds, hospitals, officers' quarters, an officers' club and even a golf course.

 On March 21, 1915, Lt.
 Teófilo Marxuach was the officer of the day at the El Morro fortress.
-The Odenwald (built in 1903 and not to be confused with the German World War II warship of the same name) was an armed German supply ship which tried to force its way out of the bay and deliver supplies to the German submarines waiting in the Atlantic Ocean.
+The Hamburg America Line cargo liner Odenwald tried to leave port without permission from the Customs Collector.
 Lt.
-Marxuach gave the order to open fire on the ship, which was forced to return; its supplies were confiscated.
+Marxuach gave the order to open fire on her, which forced her to stop.
 The shots ordered by Lt.
-Marxuach are widely regarded to be the first shots fired by the United States in World War I, although the first actual wartime shot fired by the U.S. came on the day war was declared, during the scuttling of the SMS Cormoran off Guam.
+Marxuach are widely regarded to be the first shots fired by the United States in World War I, although the first actual wartime shot fired by the US came on the day war was declared, during the scuttling of SMS Cormoran off Guam.